jotorren/microservices-transactions-tcc/README.md

 - `/api/coordinator`: http://localhost:8090/api/api-docs?url=/swagger-tcc.json

-In the current example the TCC service runs on the same JAX-RS container as the composite does, but it will be preferable to deploy it on its own instance.
+In the current example TCC service runs on the same JAX-RS container as the composite does, but it will be preferable to deploy it on its own instance.

 ![tcc-ops65](https://cloud.githubusercontent.com/assets/22961359/26151969/5c16e894-3b05-11e7-9e33-519ea8c3d9a8.png)